ToonTamilIndia/Markdown/README.md

+---

+### ⚠️ **Disclaimer**

+*This repository contains vibe-coded scripts intended for personal use.
+Contributions are welcome, but breakages are expected and if something breaks, it’s a feature, not a bug.*

+---

 # 📝 Markdown Notes - ToonTamilIndia

 A beautiful, feature-rich Markdown notes application with LaTeX math support, perfect for capturing and organizing notes from ChatGPT and other sources.